William171409/Learn_R/FN6901/a1/option_trading_dynamic_hedging.md

   )
 ```

+    ## # A tibble: 1 × 2
+    ##   Sell_PnL estimated_Sell_PnL
+    ##      <dbl>              <dbl>
+    ## 1     2.24               2.25

 # 4. Conclusion

--   The first result [3.1 Approximation of PnL by Taylor Expansion]
+- The first result [3.1 Approximation of PnL by Taylor
-    shows that the sum of daily Taylor expansion is a close
+  Expansion](#approximation-of-pnl-by-taylor-expansion) shows that the
+  sum of daily Taylor expansion is a close approximation to the actual
-    approximation to the actual option PnL.
-The small difference between
+  option PnL.
+The small difference between the Taylor-approximated PnL
-    the Taylor-approximated PnL and the actual PnL (average difference ≈
+  and the actual PnL (average difference ≈ -0.0087 over 1000
-    -0.0087 over 1000 simulations) demonstrates that the linearized PnL
+  simulations) demonstrates that the linearized PnL (using delta, gamma,
-    (using delta, gamma, theta, and vega terms) provides a reasonably
+  theta, and vega terms) provides a reasonably accurate prediction of
-    accurate prediction of the overall PnL.
+  the overall PnL.

 - When realized volatility and implied volatility are the same, the
   empirical results [3.2 Gamma & Theta
-    Neutralization](#gamma-theta-neutralization) show that the average
+  Neutralization](#gamma-theta-neutralization) show that the average sum
-    sum of Gamma PnL and Theta PnL across 1000 simulations is
+  of Gamma PnL and Theta PnL across 1000 simulations is approximately
-    approximately -0.0088, which is very close to zero.
-This confirms
+  -0.0088, which is very close to zero.
+This confirms that Gamma and
-    that Gamma and Theta contributions tend to neutralize each other
+  Theta contributions tend to neutralize each other over time.
+The small
-    over time.
-The small deviation from zero is due to the non-linear
+  deviation from zero is due to the non-linear nature of option pricing
-    nature of option pricing and the discretization of daily hedging.
+  and the discretization of daily hedging.

 - The average actual PnL from 1000 simulations [3.3 Approximation of
-    Sell Side PnL by Vega] is approximately 2.237, while the estimated
+  Sell Side PnL by Vega](#approximation-of-sell-side-pnl-by-vega) is
+  approximately 2.237, while the estimated PnL using the volatility
-    PnL using the volatility difference is 2.251.
-The small difference
+  difference is 2.251.
+The small difference between the two values
-    between the two values highlights the accuracy of the approximation,
+  highlights the accuracy of the approximation, validating that, as
-    validating that, as implied volatility is higher than realized
+  implied volatility is higher than realized volatility, the sell side
-    volatility, the sell side earns a profit close to the expected
+  earns a profit close to the expected value.
+The deviation can be
-    value.
-The deviation can be attributed to the non-linearities of
+  attributed to the non-linearities of option pricing.
+Nonetheless, the
-    option pricing.
-Nonetheless, the results are consistent with
+  results are consistent with theoretical expectations.
-    theoretical expectations.